svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 16-Nov-2020
+* Html highlighting removed and used Swing Highlighter class.
+* Now find functionality will also highlight new results.

 #### On 4-Nov-2020
 * Added split pane for all occurrences.